-- 6. Close all drain valves after coolant has drained.
+- 5. Remove thermostats at this time, if not previously done.
+Install cover (without thermostats) and tighten cap screws to 20 N•m (15 lb-ft). - 6.
+Close all drain valves after coolant has drained.
 Fill the cooling system with clean water.
 Run the engine about 10 minutes to stir up possible rust or sediment. - 7.
-Stop engine, pull off lower radiator hose and remove radiator cap.
-Immediately drain the water from system before rust and sediment settle. - 8.
-After draining water, close drain valves and fill the cooling system with clean water and a heavy duty cooling system cleaner such as FLEETGUARD[®] RESTORETM or RESTORE PLUSTM.
+Stop engine and immediately drain the water from system before rust and sediment settle. - 8.
+After draining water, close drain valves and fill the cooling system with clean water and a heavy duty cooling system cleaner such as FLEETGUARD® RESTORETM or RESTORE PLUSTM.
 Follow manufacturer's directions on label. - After cleaning the cooling system, drain cleaner and fill with water to flush the system.
-Run the engine about 10 minutes, remove radiator cap and pull off lower radiator hose to drain out flushing water. - 10.
+Run the engine about 10 minutes, then drain out flushing water. - 10.
 Close all drain valves on engine and radiator.
 Install thermostats using a new gasket.